 The ExoMars programme is a joint endeavour between ESA and the Russian space agency, Roscosmos.

 The primary goal of the ExoMars programme is to address the question of whether life has ever existed on Mars.
 This relates to its name, with the ‘exo’ referring to the study of exobiology – the possible existence of life beyond Earth (sometimes also referred to as astrobiology).

 TGO’s main objectives are to search for evidence of methane and other trace atmospheric gases that could be signatures of active biological or geological processes.
-Schiaparelli will test key technologies in preparation for ESA's contribution to subsequent missions to Mars.
+Schiaparelli tested key technologies in preparation for ESA's contribution to subsequent missions to Mars.

 The 2020 rover that will carry a drill and a suite of instruments dedicated to exobiology and geochemistry research.
 The 2016 TGO will act as a relay for the 2020 mission.